Turn Screen Time into Green Time

 Chalk Art: Leaves messages of connection and hope through chalk art.
 Create an original piece of art on your front sidewalk or local trail for someone else to find.

-101 Chalk Art Activities: The folks at What Mom's Love have created a great list of sidewalk chalk learning activities your kids can do in the backyard.
+101 Chalk Art Activities: The folks at What Mom's Love has created a great list of sidewalk chalk learning activities your kids can do in the backyard.

 Education At Home